Kris Newbury: Playing career

-Newbury played in the Ontario Hockey League for the Belleville Bulls, and later the Sarnia Sting with whom he would achieve two seasons of 104 and 92 points, in 2001–02 and 2002–03, respectively.
+Newbury played in the Ontario Hockey League for the Belleville Bulls, and later the Sarnia Sting with whom he achieved two seasons of 104 and 92 points, in 2001–02 and 2002–03, respectively.

 Newbury scored his first goal while a member of the Toronto Maple Leafs on January 1, 2007, against Boston Bruins goalie Tim Thomas.

 On February 10, 2007, Newbury ended up in a fight with Ronald Petrovicky, of the Pittsburgh Penguins.
 He took several punches to the head and was knocked to the ice, giving him a concussion, which caused him to miss the remainder of the season.

 On July 7, 2009, Newbury was signed by the Detroit Red Wings organization for the 2009–10 season.
 After initially starting the year with AHL affiliate, the Grand Rapids Griffins, on December 14, 2009, Newbury scored his first goal as a member of the Detroit Red Wings against the Phoenix Coyotes.
 On March 3, 2010, Newbury was traded by the Wings to the New York Rangers for forward Jordan Owens he was then assigned to affiliate the Hartford Wolfpack.

 On June 16, 2010, he re-signed with the Rangers on a two-year contract.

 On January 31, 2011, the New York Rangers recalled Newbury from the Connecticut Whale to the NHL.
 He was returned to the Whale on February 3, having scored one assist in eight games with the Rangers.

 On March 23, 2013, the Rangers once again recalled Newbury from Connecticut.
 After being returned to Connecticut he was recalled again on April 26, 2013.

 On July 1, 2013, the Rangers traded Newbury to the Philadelphia Flyers in exchange for defenseman Danny Syvret.
 In the 2013–14 season, Newbury was reassigned on loan from AHL affiliate, the Adirondack Phantoms, to the Hershey Bears on March 12, 2014.